git-for-windows/git-for-windows.github.io/Using-sshd-to-host-a-git-server.md

 Everything you need to host a git server on Windows is included with Git for Windows.
-In these instructions it is assumed that Git for Windows is installed at %GIT_HOME%
+In these instructions it is assumed that Git for Windows is installed at %GIT_HOME% and that you have %GIT_HOME%\cmd in your path on both client and server machines.

 ### Configure sshd
 You need to create a key pair within %GIT_HOME%\etc\ssh for sshd to use as the server identity.